oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 1. It is used by a receiver to indicate that it expected a packet to be protected and it wasn\'t.

+2. The MQTT-SN dedicated range of reason codes is from 0xE6 (230) to 0xFF(255).

-### 2.3.4 Topic Alias Type
+### 2.3.4 Topic Short

-The *Topic Alias Type* field is 2-byte long and contains the value of the topic alias.
+The *Topic Short* field is 2-byte long and contains the value of the topic alias or the short topic name.
 The values "0x0000" and "0xFFFF" are reserved and therefore should not be used.

 ### 2.3.5 Topic Name